 A self-taught artist, I was born in 1971 in Orthez, a small town set in South Western France between the Wine Country and the Pyrenees.

 In 1994, I found a reel of pewter wire on the counter of my chemistry lab.
-I began shaping small decorative motifs with this wire, adhering them to a sheet of drawing paper.
+I began shaping small decorative motifs with this wire, adhering them to Gesso covered wood panels.
 This craft making technique also known as wire-art released instantly my bottled creativity.

 Also driven by curiosity and the desire to confront my sculptures/paintings to other cultures, I have worked between 2003 and 2006 with children around the world.